Perkins Engines: Discontinued products

 Various Perkins diesel engines have been made for industrial, agricultural, construction, material handling, marine and power generation markets, and Perkins gas-based engines (natural gas, landfill gas, digester gas, bio gas and mine gas) are used for continuous power generation.

 Perkins' 4.99 1.6 litre (99 cubic inch) and the P4C engine [192 cubic inch], producing 45 or 60 hp, were popular in Europe and Israel for taxis and commercially driven cars during the 1950s and early 1960s; many cars, including American imports, were retrofitted with these engines for taxi use, with kits made by Hunter NV of Belgium.
 Perkins engines were also used as standard factory equipment in Jeeps and Dodge trucks in the United States in the 1960s.
 They also continued to be popular in European trucks from their original customer, Commer and other companies.

 The Perkins 6.354 medium duty engine was designed to be compact enough to replace petrol/gasoline V8 engines in trucks, despite its in-line six-cylinder design.
 Producing 112 hp in early years (later rising to 120-hp), it had a small jackshaft driven by the timing gears for the auxiliary drive, with the oil pump driven by a quill shaft so it could run auxiliary equipment at engine speed with simple couplings.

-Until 2004 Perkins manufactured engines for JCB, but since then JCB manufactures their own engines.
+Until the 2010s Perkins manufactured engines for JCB, but since then JCB manufactures their own engines.

-Acquisitions

-After acquiring Rolls-Royce Diesels of Shrewsbury in 1984, Perkins continued to supply British Rail with engines for its diesel multiple units.
-Perkins went on to purchase L Gardner & Sons in the summer of 1986 to complement their line of lighter diesel engines.

-Perkins Powered Equipment
+Current users

-Perkins engines are found in a wide range of machinery including tractors, generators, industrial tools, and machinery.
-While Perkins has customers in many sectors, the main consumer of their engines is Caterpillar, who is also their parent company.
-Caterpillar has several divisions that consume Perkins engines, the main two being Caterpillar Excavators and Caterpillar Diesel Generators through their subsidiary, F G Wilson.
-Perkins also has a subsidiary named Perkins Marine, which produces small engines for marine propulsion.
+Perkins engines are installed in tractors, generators, industrial tools, and other machinery.
+Their biggest customer is their parent company, Caterpillar, particularly for excavators and diesel generators.
+Perkins Marine also produces small engines for marine propulsion.